Apalachee Bay: Underwater archaeological sites

 West of the sites along the Paleoaucilla is the Fitch site (8JE739), on a channel that may be the Paleopinhook.
 (The Pinhook River is a short stream just to the west of the mouth of the Aucilla River.)
 The Fitch site is 10 km from the mouth of the Aucilla River and 17 ft under water.
 The Fitch site may have been used as a chert quarry early in the Archaic period, before 7500 years BP.

+The Econfina Channel site (8TA139) is an archaeological site on what may be the ancient channel of the Econfina River.
+It is 5 km offshore and under 2 to 5 m of water.
+The site includes an area where stone tools were found and a shell midden, with a spring nearby.
+Radiocarbon dating of shells from the midden yielded dates of 4510 years BP +/- 461 years, and 2621 years BP +/- 423 years.
+The larger shell midden is on the south side of the paleochannel.
+It is about 30 m long parallel to the paleochannel and about 20 m across from the edge of the paleochannel into adjacent eelgrass beds, and is 0.5 to 1 m thick.
+Additional shell middens up to 27 m long have been found on the north side of the paleochannel.
+Putnam and Newnan points, which were used from 7000 to 5000 calibrated BP, have been recovered from the site.
+Radiocarbon dates for oyster shells in the middens range from 5500 to 3000 calibrated BP.
+The rising sea level submerged the site sometime after 4500 calibrated BP.

 Ray Hole Spring (8TA171) is a site 19 mi south of the Aucilla River in 35 ft of water.
 The site was described as a sinkhole with a flowing spring in 1976.
 The hole appears to have been partially filled with debris since then, possibly as a result of turbulence from hurricanes that passed over Apalachee Bay.
 The site is associated with the “Ray Hole Trough”, part of the Paleoaucilla channel.
-Radiocarbon dates indicate Ray Hole was inundated between 8220 and 7390 years BP.
+A piece of southern live oak wood was found on the margin of the sinkhole at the bottom of a crevice under a lens of oyster shells.
+The wood was free of teredo worm damage, which indicates it was deposited in fresh water, likely in a hammock, and later covered by an oyster bed as the sea level rose.
+That sequence is supported by a radiocarbon date of 8220 BP for the wood, and 7440 BP for the oyster shells.
+Chert flakes that may be deteriorated debitage from tool manufacture were recovered from the margins of the sinkhole.
+Two debitage flakes that are clearly the result of human work have also been found at the site.